haker20SZs/minecraft_server/README.md

-Script for installing the server on vds debain 9 server minecraft pocket edition version 1.1.x
+Script for installing the server on vds debian 9 server minecraft pocket edition version 1.1.x